 "Their businesses are a lot more similar than people realize," Tchir says.
 "What you really should do, across the board, is look at European companies that are as global as U.S. companies, but where the stock has sold off significantly."

 Kraft's stock is up 82 percent since its financial crisis low in 2009.
 Nestle, which trades on a Swiss exchange, has recovered only 55 percent from its 2009 low, in part because of instability in European financial markets.
-Given the companies' similarities, that might make Nestle a better bargain for investors, Tchir said.
+Given the companies' similarities, that might make Nestle a better bargain for investors, Tchir says.

 In fact, for those with strong enough stomachs _ and time to do their homework _ European stocks might be the best value around, several experts say.
 They tend to have bigger dividends than U.S. stocks.
 And European markets have lost more value than U.S. indexes _ a disparity that bargain-hunters can exploit.